Adductor longus muscle: Structure

 The adductor longus arises from the body of pubis inferior to pubic crest and lateral to pubic symphysis.

 It lies ventrally on the adductor magnus, and near the femur, the adductor brevis is interposed between these two muscles.
 Distally, the fibers of the adductor longus extend into the adductor canal.

 It is inserted into the middle third of the medial lip of the linea aspera.

 Innervation

 As part of the medial compartment of the thigh, the adductor longus is innervated by the anterior division (sometimes the posterior division) of the obturator nerve.
 The obturator nerve exits via the anterior rami of the spinal cord from L2, L3, and L4.

 Relations

 The adductor longus is in relation by its anterior surface with the pubic portion of the fascia lata, and near its insertion with the femoral artery and vein.

 By its posterior surface with the adductor brevis and magnus, the anterior branches of the obturator artery, vein, and nerves, and near its insertion with the profunda artery and vein.

 By its outer border with the pectineus, and by the inner border with the gracilis.

 Actions

-Its main actions are to adduct and internally rotate the thigh; it can also produce some degree of flexion/anteversion.
+Its main actions are to adduct and externally rotate the thigh; it can also produce some degree of flexion/anteversion.